Yuragy/HVNC-windows-remote-toolkit/README.md

 	•	server – the server-side component
 	•	client – the client-side component

-Each new connection is opened in a separate console.
+❗Each new connection is opened in a separate console.

 ## Supported commands
 	•	CMD_START_EXPLORER – launches Windows Explorer (explorer.exe)